 Once you have these documents...

-You need to arrange an appointment at the Italian Consulate nearest to your home in the USA to obtain your Atto Notorio – an an Affidavit or “Dichiarazione Giurata” which states there are no impediments to your marriage, or he/she is not prohibited from marrying and he/she is not in any of the conditions that according to the Italian Civil Code forbid marriage.
+You need to arrange an appointment at the Italian Consulate nearest to your home in the USA to obtain your Atto Notorio – an Affidavit which states there are no impediments to your marriage, or he/she is not prohibited from marrying and he/she is not in any of the conditions that according to the Italian Civil Code forbid marriage.
 This is basically a declaration stating that you and your fiancé are who you say you are, that you are free to marry each other.
-(It is also possible for US citizens to obtain this at an Italian Consulate in a foreign coutnry or before a magistrate in Italy, usually before a court official in the city where the marriage will take place – however doing it in Italy is much more expensive.)
+(It is also possible for US citizens to obtain this at an Italian Consulate in a foreign country or before a magistrate in Italy, usually before a court official in the city where the marriage will take place – however doing it in Italy is much more expensive.)
 Make sure you give yourself plenty of time before leaving the United States, as some courts may have long waiting lists for this service.
 You must receive your Atto Notorio no more than 3 months prior to your wedding date in Italy, otherwise, it will expire by the time you get married.

-You will need to bring your documents (this varies by state, so confirm the documents they need. ), which have an Apostille stamp and have been translated into Italian, to the appointment at the Consulate, along with two or more witnesses, (who may be of any nationality, must be over 18, possess valid photo identification, and know the applicant; they cannot be family members, future family members or affines).
+You will need to bring your documents (this varies by state, so confirm the documents they need. ), which have an Apostille stamp and have been translated into Italian, to the appointment at the Consulate, along with two or more witnesses, (Who may be of any nationality, must be over 18, possess valid photo identification, and know the applicant; they cannot be family members, future family members or affines).
 Make sure you confirm ahead of time with the Consulate how many witnesses they require as it varies by state.
 Ensure you and your witnesses also bring along your drivers licenses to the appointment.

 To be valid, your Atto Notorio document must have “Repubblica Italiana” and “Consoloato Generale d’Italia” specifically written at the top of the page.
-Make sure the Consulate also stamps your documents’ translations if they Consulate didn’t do the translation (some Consulates offer official translation services).
+The Consulate will also stamp your Atto Notorio document.